-- ¶ 354.
+¶ 455.
 CONGREGATIONAL FIDELITY.
-Central to the integrity of both local congregations and the Global Methodist Church as a whole, the doctrines and discipline of the denomination as outlined in this Transitional Book of Doctrines and Discipline shall be voluntarily and joyfully embraced and practiced by all.
-Additionally, local congregations covenant to provide connectional funding as set forth in ¶ 349.
-Congregations that for reason of conscience find themselves unable to do so are accordingly encouraged to affiliate with another Christian denomination more in keeping with their beliefs or practices under the provisions of ¶ 903.
-Should a congregation consistently advance doctrines or engage in practices not in conformity with this Transitional Book of Doctrines and Discipline or fail to remit in full the connectional funding set forth in ¶ 349, the Transitional Leadership Council or its successor shall have the authority to effectuate such a change independently, provided that the following provisions are met: - 1.
-If the current pastor of the congregation is promoting doctrines or practices contrary to those of the Global Methodist Church, the bishop shall remove the pastor and appoint a pastor who will promote and defend the doctrines and practices of the Global Methodist Church.
+Central to the integrity of both local congregations and the Global Methodist Church as a whole, the doctrines and discipline of the denomination as outlined in this Book of Doctrines and Discipline shall be voluntarily and joyfully embraced and practiced by all.
+Additionally, local congregations covenant to provide connectional funding as set forth in ¶ 449.
+Congregations that for reason of conscience find themselves unable to do so are accordingly encouraged to affiliate with another Christian denomination more in keeping with their beliefs or practices or disaffiliate from the Global Methodist Church under the provisions of ¶ 1003.
+Should a congregation consistently advance doctrines or engage in practices not in conformity with this Book of Doctrines and Discipline or fail to remit in full the connectional funding set forth in ¶ 449, the annual conference connectional council or its equivalent shall have the authority to effectuate such a change independently, provided that the following provisions are met:

+- 1. If the current pastor of the congregation is promoting doctrines or practices contrary to those of the Global Methodist Church, the bishop shall remove the pastor and appoint a pastor who will promote and defend the doctrines and practices of the Global Methodist Church.
 The bishop shall then allow time for the new pastor to bring the congregation into conformity. - 2.
-If step one proves unfruitful or the pastor is not contributing to the problem, the bishop and presiding elder (district superintendent) shall meet with the church council (or its equivalent) or a larger group of the congregation to identify areas of disagreement over Global Methodist Church doctrines or practices, seeking a resolution of such disagreements and restoration of conformity by the local church.
+If step one proves unfruitful or the pastor is not contributing to the problem, the bishop and presiding elder shall meet with the church council (or its equivalent) or a larger group of the congregation to identify areas of disagreement over Global Methodist Church doctrines or practices, seeking a resolution of such disagreements and restoration of conformity by the local church.
 The bishop shall winsomely defend and teach the doctrines and practices of the Global Methodist Church in such engagements. - 3.
-If the local congregation fails to remit its connectional funding in full as calculated annually, the presiding elder (district superintendent) shall meet with the church council (or its equivalent) to encourage remittance. - 4.
-If a resolution of the disagreement proves unattainable or the local church does not remit its connectional funding in full following the meeting with the presiding elder (district superintendent), the local church may be involuntarily disaffiliated from the Global Methodist Church by a two-thirds vote of the Transitional Leadership Council or its successor, by agreement of the bishop, and by an affirmative vote of the cabinet of the conference in which the local church is located. - 5.
+If the local congregation fails to remit its connectional funding in full as calculated annually, the presiding elder shall meet with the church council (or its equivalent) to encourage remittance. - 4.
+If a resolution of the disagreement proves unattainable or the local church does not remit its connectional funding in full following the meeting with the presiding elder, the local church may be involuntarily disaffiliated from the Global Methodist Church by a two-thirds vote of the annual conference connectional council or its equivalent, by agreement of the bishop, and by an affirmative vote of the presiding elders of the conference in which the local church is located. - 5.
 The congregation shall receive timely written notice of the involuntary disaffiliation and may appeal the decision to the Connectional Council on Appeals within sixty days, providing whatever explanations or other details to support their case.
 During the pendency of any appeal, the involuntary disaffiliation shall be stayed.
 The determination of the Connectional Council on Appeals shall be final.
-If no appeal occurs or if the involuntary disaffiliation is affirmed on appeal, the disaffiliation shall take effect immediately. - 6 The provisions of ¶ 903 regarding the fiduciary responsibility of the local congregation for its share of any unfunded pension liabilities shall be met by the congregation prior to the release of any lien held by the Global Methodist Church.
+If no appeal occurs or if the involuntary disaffiliation is affirmed on appeal, the disaffiliation shall take effect immediately.